 Price: $-$$$

-Go online: Despite having multiple locations, Homeless’ showrooms are usually extremely cramped.
+Check out their website: Despite having multiple locations, Homeless’ furniture Hong Kong showrooms are usually extremely cramped.
 It’s great for treasure-hunting but challenging if you’re looking for furniture pieces.
 On the contrary, it has a clean and user-friendly website that displays all its goods in one place.

 Staunton & Henry

-Staunton & Henry is where we go for a large selection of furniture and accessories, many of which are difficult to find otherwise in furniture stores in Hong Kong.
+Staunton & Henry is where we go for a large selection of furniture and accessories, many of which are difficult to find otherwise in furniture Hong Kong stores.
 Thanks to its lack of a physical location and efficient procurement, it is able to offer good quality decor at great value.

 Founder James Hepple

 The company was founded by James Hepple, an Australian who has lived in Hong Kong for 15 years.
-"I've always loved interior design, and enjoyed renovating and decorating my own home here.
-Though that process, I realised there was a real lack of affordable but stylish home decor stores - especially in the online space.
-And I think home decor is one area where browsing online, in some ways can actually be a better experience than in store.", says James.
+"I've always loved interior design and enjoyed renovating and decorating my own home here.
+Through that process, I realised there was a real lack of affordable but stylish home decor stores - especially in the online space.
+And I think home decor is one area where browsing online, in some ways, can be a better experience than in-store.", says James.

-The designers at the Editors Company frequent its website for its tasteful rug selection ($500 to $8,000).
-They’re of a decent quality and has the textures/thickness to match.
-Staunton & Henry works with quite a few smaller rug manufacturers, mainly in India, China and Nepal.
+The designers at The Editors Company frequent its website for its tasteful rug selection ($500 to $8,000).
+They’re of decent quality and have the textures/thickness to match.
+Staunton & Henry works with quite a few smaller rug manufacturers, mainly in India, China, and Nepal.

-"In terms of a section dedicated to rugs, it think it evolved from being one of the first categories we focused on when we started in 2014 - simply because good quality rugs at a reasonable price where very hard to find in Hong Kong.
-So we looked beyond what was available from local suppliers and importers, and found some great quality hand made items in the countries we import from, that customers seem to like.
-And we completely overhaul the collection once a year which keeps it fresh.", says James.
+"In terms of a section dedicated to rugs, I think it evolved from being one of the first categories we focused on when we started in 2014 - simply because good quality rugs at a reasonable price were very hard to find in Hong Kong.
+So, we looked beyond what was available from local suppliers and importers and found some great quality handmade items in the countries we import from that customers seem to like.
+And we completely overhaul the collection once a year, which keeps it fresh.", says James.

 Price: $$

-Also great for: It’s also a good place to look for small furniture and accessories for those finishing touches.
+Also great for: It’s also a good place to look for small furniture Hong Kong and accessories for those finishing touches.

 Amara

 If you're looking for high-quality home accessories to complement your furniture, look no further than Amara Home Accessories.
-As a leading online retailer of luxury homeware and furnishings, Amara offers a wide range of stylish and functional home accessories from some of the world's top brands.
+As a leading web retailer of luxury homeware and furniture Hong Kong, Amara offers a wide range of stylish and functional home accessories from some of the world's top brands.
 From designer vases and decorative mirrors to elegant tableware and soft furnishings, Amara has everything you need to add the finishing touches to your home.
-With fast and reliable shipping to Hong Kong and a dedicated customer service team, shopping with Amara is a hassle-free experience.
+With fast and reliable shipping to Hong Kong and a dedicated customer service team, shopping with Amara is a hassle-free furniture Hong Kong experience.
 So why wait?
-Visit Amara Home Accessories online store today and discover why they're one of the best places to buy quality home accessories in Hong Kong.
+Visit the Amara Home Accessories e-store today and discover why they're one of the best places to buy quality home accessories in Hong Kong.

 Miss Amara (Rugs)